Precautions and Adverse Reactions During Blood Transfusion

 Usually, acetaminophen to reduce fever is the only treatment needed.
 People who have had a fever and need another transfusion may be given acetaminophen before the next transfusion.

 Symptoms of an allergic reaction include itching, a widespread rash, swelling, dizziness, and headache.
-Less common symptoms are breathing difficulties, wheezing, and incontinence of urine.
+Less common symptoms are breathing difficulties, wheezing, and airway obstruction.
 Rarely, an allergic reaction is severe enough to cause low blood pressure and shock.

 If an allergic reaction occurs, the transfusion is stopped and the person is given an antihistamine.
 More serious allergic reactions may be treated with hydrocortisone or even with epinephrine.